 Head of Development Swisscom Outpost China

-Swisscom is opening a new outpost in China in 2018 in its quest for new technologies.
+Swisscom opened a new outpost in China in 2018 in its quest for new technologies.
 Why?
 Today already, four in ten of the most valuable start-ups in the world are from China.

 From fishing village to China’s Silicon Valley: Shenzhen has undergone a profound transformation in recent years.
 The city situated opposite Hong Kong produces a billion mobile phones – annually.
 Shenzhen is thus the world’s mobile phone capital.